-In her free time Barbara can often be seen smoking, riding her bike, or taking the train, but there is always a purpose to her activity.
+In her free time, Barbara can often be seen smoking, riding her bike, or taking the train, but there is always a purpose to her activity.
 It’s in quiet defiance of her plight — an active form of rebellion as she tries to rendezvous with her boyfriend from the West in an effort to reconnect with him.
-Unknowingly Dr. Reiser grows continually fonder of Barbara and continues to be nice to her, because she is quite remarkable.
-Together they try and decipher what is wrong with a young man who is recovering after a suicide attempt.
-But of course his necessary surgery coincides with Barbara’s set date of escape.
-What follows is far from melodrama, but it is a far more tense slow burn as we watch events unfold.
+Unknowingly Dr. Reiser grows continually fonder of Barbara and continues to be nice to her because she is quite remarkable.
+Together they try and decipher what is wrong with a young man who is recovering from a suicide attempt.
+But of course, his necessary surgery coincides with Barbara’s set date of escape.
+What follows is far from melodrama, but it is a far tenser slow burn as we watch events unfold.
 Our heroine does something that will alter her future although we cannot know for certain.
 Sometimes the best place to end a story is inside our own minds, and that is true with Barbara.

 It’s a film that can make you squirm, but also make you think and feel.
 The German scenery is often breathtaking, the perfect landscape for bike riding, and the birds chirp blissfully in the background.
 It is the ultimate irony that in such a peaceful land so much suppression and pain takes place.
 But then again there can be so much joy taken out of something so minute as a masterwork by Rembrandt, proving that the human spirit cannot be fully quelled even there.